lsst-sqre/sqr-041/index.rst

 Not all Science Platform services are hardened against cross-site request forgery (CSRF) from external sites.
 All Science Platform services are vulnerable to CSRF attacks from other (possibly compromised) Science Platform services because they all share a JavaScript origin.

-The current design for authentication for the Rubin Science Platform leaks cookies and user tokens to backend services.
+The current design for authentication for the Science Platform leaks cookies and user tokens to backend services.
 This undermines isolation between services, which could become relevant if a service is compromised.

 See `DMTN-193`_ for a complete discussion of web security concerns for the Science Platform.